 Grinda didn’t know what to do.
 She jerked at a sudden loud snore.
 He was lying on top of her, face buried in her breasts, hand in her skirts.
 Now and then he murmured something.
 She could feel wetness on her skin as he drooled.
 Should she stay still and wait?
 Should she push him away?
 He snorted, coughed, then reached up to grab onto her breast.

-She waited, the sounds of the forest loud in her ears, trying to keep her breaths shallow and quiet.
+Trying to keep her breaths shallow and quiet, she waited.
 Another snore, then his breathing fell into a regular deep rhythm.
 She could feel his heart beating against her pelvis, slow and strong.
 Her right nipple hardened at the feel of his hot breaths.
 Biting her lip, she very gently held his head as she eased out from beneath him.
 His hand slid away from her breast.
 His hand pulled out from her skirts.
 So far, so good.
 Then she was out!
 Carefully, she lowered his head to the ground.
 She stared at him in disbelief.

 She was free.